10 Iconic Chinese Poems to Deepen Your Cultural Knowledge

 - Start with the classics.
 Classic poems (in any language) have been studied and analyzed time and time again, and will always be relevant for learning about history, culture and language.
 They’re also the most likely to have existing English translations, in case you need references.

 - Learn about the poets.
-Knowing which dynasty or historical period they’re from, their upbringing and any other details can offer insight or contextual information on the poem in question.
+Knowing which dynasty or historical period they’re from, their context and any other details can offer additional insight on the poem in question.

 - Do a literal translation of every character.
 Figure out the division of words and phrases (if any).
 From there, you can determine what definitions work best in the given context.
 For any unknown characters, try to identify the components before looking it up to improve your reading skills.